wodby/docker4wordpress/README.md

 ## Introduction

-Docker4WordPress is a set of docker images optimized for local development with WordPress.
-Use docker-compose.yml file from this repository to spin up local environment on Linux, Mac OS X and Windows.
+Docker4WordPress is a set of docker images optimized for WordPress.
+Use docker-compose.yml file from this repository to WordPress stack on Linux, macOS and Windows.

 Read [**Getting Started**](http://docs.docker4wordpress.org/en/latest/).